Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Your window of access to Magoosh’s online content directly aligns with whichever package you purchase.
 You will either have 1 month, 3 months, or 12 months of access depending upon your package.
-As stated previously, if you’re on the fence at all about which package to go with, bump up to the 12 month package for $99.
+If you’re on the fence at all about which package to go with, bump up to the 12 month package for $130.
 Play it safe for a few extra bucks.

 Magoosh’s Mobile App

 Magoosh offers not one, but two mobile apps for students to study on the go.
 Everybody knows, us younger folk (yes, I am still including myself in this group) love our phones.
 Magoosh recognizes this and gives students the chance to study right from their iPhone or Android.
 And when you only have to study 20 minutes a day, this becomes a real possibility.

 For ACT study, when you just have to watch a couple lessons and work a handful of practice problems, there is a good chance you can just do all of your work while laying in bed playing on your phone.
 And that is exactly what the first app gives you – direct access to your course materials.
 You can access video lessons, practice problems and explanations, all from your iPhone.
 This is huge benefit to students, as a lot of test prep providers don’t offer this level of access through a mobile app.